4 Basic Ergonomic Design Tips

 Good workplace design fosters well-being and employee engagement, ultimately leading to higher organizational performance.
 A key component of physical health is ergonomics, a complex science that focuses on optimizing well-being by studying jobs, tasks, products, environments, and systems to ensure they are designed for compatibility with people.

 Applying these ergonomic principles to workstation layout will ensure users are physically supported for health and wellness while working.
-We offer some tips below to create comfortable spaces that allow people to work safely and effectively while feeling healthier.
+We offer some ergonomic design tips below to create comfortable spaces that allow people to work safely and effectively while feeling healthier.

 1. Design workstations to support a variety of postures and proximity to the worksurface.